imesense-projects/mcforge1.12.2-emptymod/README.md

 ## Environment Variables

-List of environment variables used by server container
+List of environment variables used by server container:

 | Variable          | Description
 | ----------------- | ---